Kullback-Leibler Divergence-Based Out-of-Distribution Detection with Flow-Based Generative Models: Problem Settings

 \subsection{Problems}

-We use ID vs OOD to represent an OOD detection problem and use ``ID (OOD) representations'' to denote representations of ID (OOD) data.
-According to the behavior of OOD data set, we group OOD detection problems into two categories: \begin{itemize} \item \textit{Category I}: OOD data set has smaller or similar variance with ID data set and tends to have higher or similar likelihoods; \item \textit{Category II}: OOD data set has larger variance than ID data and tends to have lower likelihoods. \end{itemize}
+We use ID vs OOD to represent an OOD detection problem and use ``ID (OOD) representations'' to denote the representations of ID (OOD) data.
+According to the statistics of OOD dataset, we group OOD detection problems into two categories: \begin{itemize} \item \textbf{Category I: smaller/similar variance, higher/similar likelihoods}.
+OOD dataset has smaller or similar variance with ID dataset and tends to have higher or similar likelihoods; \item \textbf{Category II: larger variance, lower likelihoods}.
+OOD dataset has larger variance than ID data and tends to have lower likelihoods. \end{itemize}

-As shown in the subsection \ref{sec:attack_likelihood}, it is easy to use \textbf{M2} to convert one problem from one category to another.
-In this paper, we present a unified OOD detection method for both categories.
+As shown in Subsection \ref{sec:attack_likelihood}, we can use data manipulation \textbf{M2} (adjusting contrast) to convert one problem from one category to another.